 - Drain at a low point in the system to allow water to drain out

 - Train technicians to be aware of, and take steps to, prevent freeze damage.
-Remind techs damaged equipment affects their ability to provide outstanding service to customers and hurts the company financially.
+Remind techs that damaged equipment affects their ability to provide outstanding service to customers and hurts the company financially.
+By ensuring they learn how to winterize a sprayer, you can save your business time and money.

 - Train technicians to always release the pressure when they’re done spraying.
 Systems under pressure will experience more damage from freezing than would otherwise result.
 This is especially true for handheld compressed air sprayers and backpacks.